sandergroenen/query-your-quote/README.md

 - `.github/deployment.yml` - Github actions deployment file for automatic build pipeline to deploy cloudformation stack on AWS
 - `.github/test.yml` - Github actions deployment file for automatic build pipeline to deploy cloudformation stack on AWS

+## Running tests

+- To run all unit, integration and feature tests you can use this command: `docker compose exec app php artisan test`
+- To run the PHP Static ANalyser (PHPSTAN), which checks all files for bugs without running tests at various levels of strictness (https://phpstan.org/), use this command: `docker compose exec app composer phpstan`

 ## AWS Deployment